hala-bala/t-mobile-automation-tester-assignment/README.md

 ```
 ## Notes
 - Test reports are saved to the `reports/` directory
-- IDE configuration files (.idea/) are now ignored in git
 - The project is configured to run in both containerized and local environments